christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 #### Effective Data Transfer
 ![image](/images/posts/scaling-laws-for-language-transfer/effective-data-transfer-explanation.png)
 {: .imgContainer1}
-*Fig 3.
-The performance of a 16M parameter transformer model on Chinese, both trained from scratch on Chinese and pre-trained on English then fine-tuned on Chinese* {: .image-caption}
+*Fig 4.
+The performance of a 16M parameter transformer model on Chinese, both trained from scratch on Chinese and pre-trained on English then fine-tuned on Chinese.*
+{: .image-caption}

 In my experiments, I wanted to find the effective data transferred for models trained on English text to Chinese, Spanish, and German text.
 The effective data transferred is defined in Scaling Laws for Transfer as the amount of additional fine-tuning data that a model of the same size, trained on only that fine-tuning dataset, would have needed to achieve the same loss as a pre-trained model.
 In the figure above, each point is a 16M transformer trained to convergence on dataset of X tokens.
 The total amount of data required for the model trained from scratch can be represented as $D_e = D_f + D_t$ where $D_e$ is the total amount of effective data, $D_f$ is the amount of data needed for the fine-tuned model, and $D_t$ is the amount of additional data needed for the trained from scratch model. $D_t$ is the amount of data transferred from pre-training on English.